projetoalfobre/a-geocat/aboutus.md

 ### Copyright infringement
 If you believe that copyrighted material has been inappropriately added to these datasets or this site, please contact us.

+## Additional info
+A-GeoCat website is powered by GitHub Pages, Jekyll and a customized version of Beautiful Jekyll.